Japan games firm Nexon bets on growing computing power of mobile devices

 "The computing power for most people is higher now on mobile and 10 times the number of people have them," said Mahoney, a rare foreign CEO of a Tokyo-listed company.

-Upcoming mobile releases include "Dungeon and Fighter" in China, published by gaming giant Tencent Holdings Ltd. Mahoney said the game, which was pushed back from August, would be released in the "near future".
+Upcoming mobile releases include "Dungeon and Fighter" in China, published by gaming giant Tencent Holdings.
+Mahoney said the game, which was pushed back from August, would be released in the "near future".

 Other upcoming titles include "KartRider: Drift", which will allow players to race rivals on different platforms, and a shooting game from Stockholm-based Embark Studios.